weiyan-shi/home/README.md

 # Weiyan Shi's Homepage

-Welcome to the repository for Yan Ziming's personal homepage.
+Welcome to the repository for Weiyan Shi's personal homepage.
 Below are the instructions on how to set up the project for development and deployment.

 ## Prerequisites